 Unfortunately the challenges of reentering the workplace at this time are many.
 Skills may need updating and society has little regard for the life skills she has developed outside of the workplace.
 This is a time when we see women shift careers and choose roles that more closely match her values and worldview.
 She may decide to retrain, which can add an exciting component to offset some of the challenges of midlife.

-Caring for Elders
+Caring For Elders

 As a woman approaches menopause her parents often begin to need more care.
 Whether she is doing the caregiving herself, or simply taking care of arrangements in a facility, this can add a stressful component to a life already in deep transition.
 Not only is there the worry that accompanies the fading health of parents, there is early grief as she recognizes the inevitability of impending loss.
 And it may be that she does experience the loss of her parents during these years.

 As we can see, midlife for a woman is a challenging and emotional time.
 It needs to be approached with compassion and understanding, rather than ridiculed as a “midlife crisis.”
 Each of the difficult circumstances that contribute to a woman’s experience can impact the next, commonly producing a domino effect.
 It isn’t necessarily the one thing that is causing her feelings of grief, depression, and loneliness, but a combination of the many changes she must adjust to.
 We can help you to address any or all of the following:

 - Who you believe yourself to be and who you would like to be